For the first time in about two years, Richard Lestienne Jr. doesn't have a pager on his hip.

 The morning of his removal, Lestienne was at the department helping teach a class about fire extinguishers.
 Afterward, Johnson called him into his office to deliver the news, Lestienne said.

-Lestienne said, at the time, Johnson told him he received a call from Oak Grove Mayor Theresa Jarvis about his removal.
+Lestienne said, at the time, Johnson told him he received a call from city of Oak Grove Mayor Theresa Jarvis about his removal.

 "(Johnson) said he was given no reason and no explanation," Lestienne said.
 "He said he questioned it, but was told I was to be removed."